IPv6-mPvD/pvdd/tests/bound-socks/README.md

 	./pvd-test-saddr -l
 		=> grab one pvd in the pvd list
 	./pvd-test-saddr -r 2001:db8:cafe:ffff:babe
-		=> this uses the default source address selection algorithm ./pvd-test-saddr -r 2001:db8:cafe:ffff:babe -p <pvd1>
+		=> this uses the default source address selection algorithm (aka router2 [longest prefix]) ./pvd-test-saddr -r 2001:db8:cafe:ffff:babe -p <pvd1>
 		=> uses pvd1 in the route and source address selection algorithm ./pvd-test-saddr -r 2001:db8:cafe:ffff:babe -p <pvd2>
+		=> uses pvd2 in the route and source address selection algorithm
 ~~~~

 With the above configuration, the client (_host1_) shoud choose an address of the _router2_ advertised prefix